limlabs/blog-deploy-example/aws-fargate-simple/README.md

 In this model, we will have three environment types:

 1. **Local** - what developers use when running on their local laptop.
-2. **Preview** - what reviewers see when viewing code that has been pushed to a branch other than our production branch.
 3. **Production** - what end users will see.
 In our example, this gets updated automatically whenever a merge to `main` happens.

 ### Infrastructure Components